Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js
 Task 10.
 This is a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+12-newest_files
+Task 12.
+This is a script that displays the 10 newest files in the current directory.